varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 However, once a page or layout declares a receiver, it can *only* use layouts that also declare that same receiver in their `content` callback.
 If not, Kobweb will issue an error at compile time.

-Using layout scopes can be an effective way for a layout to pass down utility methods which any child page can call:
+Using layout scopes can be an effective way for a layout to pass down utility methods which any child page or layout can
+call:

 ```kotlin
 interface ShoppingPageScope {